Skip to main content

 )

-JOIN department AS d ON d.dept_id = cs.dept_id
+JOIN category AS cat ON cat.category_id = cs.category_id

-Here the CTE computes course statistics per department.
-The outer query simply joins to department for friendly names.
+Here the CTE computes product statistics per category.
+The outer query simply joins to category for friendly names.

 Multiple CTEs